devschooldevops/02_linux/8_archives.md

 ```

 ### Practice:
-- archive and compress some random 1MB file.
+- archive and compress some random file (maybe the jar file).
 Show the size difference.